ICIQ-DMP/Digitalization-Dashboard/README.md

 <h3 align="center">eChempad</h3> -->

   <p align="center">
-    An open-source web application to manage the entire data life-cycle of experiments and assays from Experimental Chemistry and related Science disciplines.
+    An open-source web dashboard for all the digitalization tools at ICIQ.
     <br />
     <a href="https://iciq-dmp.github.io/"><strong>Explore the docs »</strong></a>
     <br />